MEITREX/dinodev_backend/README.md

       The frontend URL is used to provide a direct link from issues.
 The given URL is the default URL of the Gropius frontend when running locally.
       When using a deployed version, ask the administrator for the secret.
-3. Run `docker-compose up` to start the backend.
+3. Run `docker compose up` to start the backend.

 ## Dev Setup

 1. Follow the instructions of the first step in the previous section.
-2. Only run the database, i.e., `docker-compose up database-scrum-game`.
+2. Only run the database, i.e., `docker compose up database-scrum-game`.
 3. Edit the `application-dev` properties similar to step 2 in the previous section.
-With the default setup, only the secret needs to be changed.
+With the default Gropius setup, only the secret needs to be changed.
 4. Run the backend in the `dev` profile: `./gradlew bootRun --args='--spring.profiles.active=dev'`.
 Or simply use an IntelliJ run configuration, but make sure to set the `dev` profile in the run configuration.